-- Division expenditures decrease by \$5,633, or 1 percent, compared to the projected expenditure for Fiscal Year 2022. - Fringe benefits decrease in Fiscal Year 2023, as the fringe amounts previously included in the discontinued position are now not included. - Employee recognition awards for the division decrease by 100 percent, as there are no bonus awards expected for Fiscal Year 2023. - We anticipate that the new HRIS system will cause an increase from the projected contracts and software lines, with the expectation that the HRIS system will entirely replace Kronos and SuccessFactors software. - Communications costs increase by \$1,088, or 38 percent, due to a new phone system and additional cell phone with the full-time position added. - Conferences, association dues, and training expenditures increase to pre-pandemic levels, with the expectation that in person conferences and certifications will be beneficial to the department.
+- Fringe benefits are decreased in Fiscal Year 2023, as the fringe amounts previously included in the discontinued position are now not included. - Employee recognition has a 100 percent decrease, as there is no bonus expected. - There are not expected computer supplies anticipated for the coming year. - HR anticipates that the new HRIS system will cause an increase from the projected contracts and software lines, with the expectation that the HRIS system will entirely replace Kronos and SuccessFactors software. - Communications costs increased slightly due to a new phone system and additional cell phone with the full-time position added. - Conferences, association dues, and training line items have been increased back to pre-pandemic levels, with the expectation that in-person conferences and certifications will be beneficial to the department.